karlseguin/websocket.zig/readme.md

 * `buffer_size` - Size of the static buffer that's available for the client to process incoming messages.
 While there's other overhead, the minimal memory usage of the server will be `# of active clients * buffer_size`.
 Default: `4096`.
 * `tls` - Whether or not to connect over TLS.
 Only TLS 1.3 is supported.
 Default: `false`.
 * `ca_bundle` - Provide a custom `std.crypto.Certificate.Bundle`.
 Only meaningful when `tls = true`.
 Default: `null`.
+* `handle_ping` - Whether ping messages should be sent to the handler.
+When true, the client will not automatically answer with a pong.
+Default: `false`.
+* `handle_pong` - Whether pong messages should be sent to the handler.
+* `handle_close` - Whether close messages should be sent to the handler.
+When true, the client will not automatically answer with a corresponding `close` and will not close the underlying socket.
+However, the readLoop will still exists.
+If `true`, handlers are strongly encouraged to call `client.close()` when receiving a close message.

 Setting `max_size == buffer_size` is valid and will ensure that no dynamic memory allocation occurs once the connection is established.